Ngcebo-lab/Data/README.md

 To run this notebook, ensure you have Python installed along with the required dependencies:

-pip install pubchempy pandas numpy matplotlib
+pip install pubchempy pandas numpy matplotlib seaborn rdkit

 Usage